-Kawasaki are due to unveil their new, more powerful, supernaked Z1000 at the beginning of November at the annual EICMA show in Milan and Bike Social will be there to catch the first glimpse.
+Kawasaki is due to unveil their new, more powerful, supernaked Z1000 at the beginning of November at the annual EICMA show in Milan and Bike Social will be there to catch the first glimpse.

-The Japanese firm have been teasing us with their promotional campaign recently which has revealed little other than the words ‘Call of the Wild’, a spinning rear wheel and a panther appearing to stalk its prey and it is the appearance of this predatory animal, so they tell us, which is reflective of the “Sugomi” approach, a Japanese word meaning “awe, leaves an indelible impression, is daunting in stature or ability, and commands respect”.
+The Japanese firm has been teasing us with their promotional campaign recently which has revealed little other than the words ‘Call of the Wild’, a spinning rear wheel and a panther appearing to stalk its prey and it is the appearance of this predatory animal, so they tell us, which is reflective of the “Sugomi” approach, a Japanese word meaning “awe, leaves an indelible impression, is daunting in stature or ability, and commands respect”.
 Kawasaki’s Sugomi concept follows hot on the heels of Yamaha’s Dark Side of Japan – the campaign used to launch the MT-09 earlier this year.
 Have they all been at the Sake?